mgiannopoulos24/Software-Engineering/README.md

 # Software-Engineering
-This repository contains assignments for Software Engineering (ΥΣ09) course of DIT NKUA.
+This repository contains the assignments of Software Engineering (ΥΣ09) course of DIT NKUA.